Salish Sea Nature Connections

 Picture

-Together with my husband, wildlife and nature photographer Dave Hutchison, we offer guided forest therapy walks and photography tours on Vancouver Island.
-Whether you are passionate about nature, love photography, or simply want to slow down and connect with the land, we would be honoured to share this experience with you.
-Please reach out to discuss possible options.
+Together with my husband, wildlife and nature photographer Dave Hutchison, I also offer guided forest therapy walks and photography tours throughout Vancouver Island.
+Whether you are drawn to nature, to photography, to creative expression, or simply to the quiet courage of slowing down, we would be honoured to walk with you.

 May you find yourself in the forest,